tuckerweibell/recipe/doc-site/src/pages/guides/contributing.md

 npm run changeset
 ```

 and answer the provided questions.
 The changeset command will be write a Markdown file that contains the summary and metadata to store data about the package(s) that will be released and the semver bump types for them.
 This file should then be committed to git.
 Committing the changeset file within the same commit the summarized change was applied is ideal, as it will associate the changeset with the commit sha of the actual change.
-We recommend following the [Angular commit message convention](https://css-tricks.com/how-to-automate-project-versioning-and-releases-with-continuous-deployment/#commit-format) for the format of the changeset message in order to help communicate what impact the changeset contents have on the next version.
+We recommend following following our [versioning guidance](/guides/versioning-and-changelog) for the format of the changeset message in order to help communicate what impact the changeset contents have on the next version.

 When [a release is cut](#publishing-a-new-release), we use this changeset metadata to version bump Recipe to an appropriate number, combining multiple changesets into a single coordinated release.